whyrusleeping/gx/README.md

 your package.
 You do not need to add the contents of the `vendor/gx` directory to version control, simply running `gx install` in the root directory of your project will fetch and download the appropriate versions of required packages.

+The location of this directory is not set in stone, if for your specific environment you'd like it somewhere else, simply add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.

 Note: This is not to say that you can't add the `vendor/gx` directory to version control, by all means do if you want a single `git clone` or `svn co` to bring